toopher/toopher.github.io/_posts/2013-07-05-enabling-travis-ci-for-fun-and-profit.md

  - [Jenkins](http://jenkins-ci.org/) (formerly Hudson) - Powerful, heavily configurable
     enterprise class CI.
 There are a number of plugins to further increase functionality.
 Lacks polish compared to newer CI systems.
-Hosted instances are around $45/month.
+Hosted instances are around $45/month--you're really meant to download and administer it yourself.
  - [TeamCity](http://www.jetbrains.com/teamcity/) by JetBrains (makers of IntelliJ IDEA, PyCharm, RubyMine, and other nice IDEs) - Seems like a solid enterprise product, which is to say it's overkill for us.
-Hosted instances
+Hosted instances could cost $50 or more per month--you're really meant to download and administer it yourself.
  - [Bamboo](http://www.atlassian.com/software/bamboo/overview) by Atlassian - Well liked by a couple people I know at Atlassian shops.
 We are using a couple Atlassian products, so Bamboo would integrate easily.
 For better or worse, using Bamboo would further lock us into Atlassian.
 As with other Atlassian products the OnDemand version costs about $10/month.
- - [Drone.io](https://drone.io) - This looks like Travis CI for business (instead of open source).
+ - [Drone.io](https://drone.io) - This looks promising.
+It's like Travis CI for business (instead of open source).
 They support Bitbucket and GitHub.
 At $25/mo, Bamboo is cheaper and it's more widely used.
  - [Travis CI](https://travis-ci.org/) - Travis CI Pro should be out anytime now.
 Rumor has it, Travis will support private repos then,